 To enhance the lives of those affected by addiction and incarceration through faith-friendly housing options designed to instill hope, accountability and self-reliance.

-“Reentry” is not a specific program; it is a process that starts when an individual initially enters treatment and ends when they successfully reintegrate in his or her community as a law-abiding resident.
+With Crossing HOME, reentry is not a specific program; it is a process for each individual that starts when one enters treatment or incarceration and ends when that person successfully reintegrates into his or her community as a valued and productive resident.
 The reentry process includes the delivery of a variety of evidence-based services in both a pre- and post-setting designed to ensure that the transition from treatment back into the community is safe and successful.

 According to Minnesota Department of Corrections’ Grant D. Duwe’s research released in 2012, “… results show that offenders who met with mentors both in prison and in the community after their release from prison (“mentor continuum”) had much lower recidivism rates for all four measures in comparison to offenders who did not meet with a mentor or only met with a mentor in prison.

 “The findings show that holding the other factors constant, a continuum of mentoring significantly reduced all four measures of recidivism, decreasing the risk by 44 percent for rearrest, 52 percent for reconviction, 95 percent for new offense reincarceration, and 62 percent for technical violation revocations”.